jamesbriggs/pico-build/README.md

 pico-build has several advantages:

 - easiest way to get started learning about three-environment builds
-- no queuing of your build requests
+- no waiting on a central build queue
 - can be committed to version control
 - secure
-- no additional resources required
+- no additional computer resources required
 - can be distributed to end-users
 - requires no licensing or support.
 - less is more!